rotundasoftware/cartero/README.md

 </p>
 Cartero is an intelligent asset manager for web applications, especially suited for organizing, processing, and serving the many assets needed in "thick client" web applications built with JavaScript MVC frameworks.

-As of the time of this writing Cartero is available only for Node.js / Express, but it is easy to port to any environment.
+As of the time of this writing Cartero is available only for Node.js / Express, but it is designed to be easy to port to any environment.

 ## Benefits